2009 Interwetten Austrian Open Kitzbühel

 The 2009 Interwetten Austrian Open Kitzbühel is a men's tennis tournament played on outdoor clay courts.
 It is the 29th edition of the tournament and was part of the World Tour 250 series of the 2009 ATP World Tour.
-It was held at the Tennis stadium Kitzbühel in Kitzbuehel Austria from 16 May until 23 May 2009.
-Unseeded Guillermo García-López won the singles title.
+It was held at the Tennis Stadium Kitzbühel in Kitzbühel Austria from 16 May until 23 May 2009.
+Unseeded Guillermo García López won the singles title.